Buying guide

 AI summary

-A mortgagee sale is when a lender sells a property due to owner default.
-While potentially cheaper, they carry significant risks for buyers.
+A mortgagee sale is when a bank sells a property due to unpaid mortgage payments.
+While potentially cheaper, these sales carry significant risks for buyers.

 What is a mortgagee sale?